wqweto/UMMM/README.md

     Parameters       [level] [uiaccess]
       level          (optional) one of { 1, 2, 3 } corresponding to { asInvoker,
                      highestAvailable, requireAdministrator }.
 Default is 1
-      uiaccess       (optional) true/false or 0/1.
+      uiaccess       (optional) true/false or 1/0.
 Allows application to gain access to the protected system UI.
-Default is 0
+Default is false (0).

 #### DpiAware